-When coverage ends Long-Term Disability coverage will end on the day you reach age 65 less the elimination period of 75 working days or the day you retire, whichever is earlier.
+When coverage ends Long-Term Disability coverage will end on the day you reach age 65 less the elimination period of 75 working days (if you are Management) and 65 working days (if you are Exempt Staff), or the day you retire, whichever is earlier.
 Coverage may also end on an earlier date, as specified in General Information.